Troubleshooting

 All other tracks are on the track I recorded.
 What's wrong?

 Your sound device is recording its own audio output.
-If your sound device comes with some kind of mixer window you can search for the problematic setting there.
+If your sound device includes a mixer window, you can look for the problematic setting there.

-My vocals are on the left or right channel only.
+My vocals are only on the left or right channel.

 Record to mono audio files.
-Microphones are mono, so recording to a stereo file results in one channel being silent.
+Microphones are mono, so recording to a stereo file results in one silent channel.

-Track's Play or Rec Button turns gray when starting Transport.
+The track's Play or Rec button turns gray when starting the transport.

-There is no audio/MIDI device available to play or record this file.
+No audio or MIDI device is available to play or record this file.

 Audio recording doesn't work in Windows 10.

-A Windows 10 update introduced some privacy changes that may keep you from recording audio.
-To fix this go to Start > Settings > Privacy, and make sure the 'allow apps access to your microphone' setting is switched on.
+A Windows 10 update introduced some privacy changes that may prevent audio recording.
+To fix this, go to Start → Settings → Privacy, and ensure the "Allow apps to access your microphone" setting is enabled.

 Other programs are silent while MultitrackStudio is running.

-MultitrackStudio uses Windows audio devices in 'exclusive mode' in order to provide the lowest latency possible.
-You can go to the Studio menu's Devices window and switch on 'Shared mode'.
+MultitrackStudio uses Windows audio devices in "exclusive mode" to provide the lowest latency possible.
+You can go to the Devices window in the Studio menu and enable "Shared mode".
 This requires Windows 10 or newer.

-I can't load my master file in my CD writer program.
+I can't load my master file in my CD writing program.

 Make sure the file is a stereo .wav file.
-If you're using the Pro edition then also make sure it's a 16 bit file (CDs are always 16 bit).
+If you're using the Pro edition, also make sure it's a 16-bit file (CDs are always 16-bit).

 Can't load MIDI files recorded with MultitrackStudio in another application.

-In the Preferences window switch the MIDI File Format to '480 ticks per quarter note', this format is more widely supported than the other one.
+In the Preferences window, switch the MIDI File Format to "480 ticks per quarter note".
+This format is more widely supported.

-There are glitches/short bursts of static in my recordings. or
+There are glitches or short bursts of static in my recordings. or

-Transport stops with 'Buffer over/underrun' message now and then.
+The transport stops with a "Buffer over/underrun" message now and then.

 Close all other programs.